ChillMagic/WinCPPToolkit/README.md

 ## Requirements
 - Windows 10 or later
-- Python 3
+- Python 3 (Optional)

-## Usage
+## Setup

-To use this tool, you typically follow these steps after ensuring Python is installed on your system:
+To setup this tool, you typically follow these steps after ensuring Python is installed on your system:

 1. **Clone the repository**:
    Clone the repository to your local machine using Git.